yasinak/ToiletsAppTest/README.md

 I set up unit tests for interactions, presenters and workers.

-And I set up a UI Test for a very short flow of the application by going from Home to a details screen
+And I set up a UI Test for a very short flow of the application by going from Home to a details screen.

 ## If I had more time

 I would have added some behaviors to the application to manage all error cases.

-And I would also have set up a loading animation to indicate to the user that the application is loading.
+And I would also have set up a activity indicator to indicate to the user that the application is loading/fetching data.

 As well as a screen to give the reason why the application requests the user's geolocation (in particular to follow Apple guidelines).

+A map to display all toilets.

+Accessibility of data in offline mode.

 Finally I would have implemented a system to add additional results at the bottom of the tableView, as the user scrolls down...